CarbonicSoda/natural-log/README.md

 | _console_ | The native console (after configured mute) that will not popup. |
 | _history_ | The console history, if enabled.                                |
 | _now_     | The current timestamp formatted like in the console history.    |

-Useful for further references, e.g. when you logged a circular object (which the popup will give you a hint).

 #### End